damparo/real-teams/README.md

 This quick app was designed to be simple and served as a learning experience for using React.js.

 ## Update:
-Future updates include being able to preselect amount of players per team, adding special category and UI for substitutes, and creating player-jerseys using CSS.
+Future updates include being able to preselect amount of players per team, adding special category and UI for substitutes, creating player-jerseys using CSS, being able to save teams.